danpdc/SmartModules/README.md

       ```csharp
       app.UseSmartModules();
       ```
-3. Create a new class that implements `IModule`.
+3. Create a new class that inherits `SmartModule`.
 Here is where you can register all your module endpoints.Here's an example for such a class that uses MediatR.
 You can however use regular lambdas in your endpoint registration.
-Everything that is supported in .NET 6 regarding endpoint registration is also supported by SmartModules.
+Everything that is supported in .NET 6 regarding endpoint registration is also supported by SmartModules.As part of inherting the SmartModule class you will need to implement the abstract method `public override IEndpointRouteBuilder MapEndpointDefinitions(IEndpointRouteBuilder endpoints)`.
       ```csharp
-      public class AuthorModule : IModule
+      public class AuthorModule : SmartModule
     {
         private readonly ILogger<AuthorModule> _logger;
         public AuthorModule(ILogger<AuthorModule> logger)
         {
             _logger = logger;
         }
-        public IEndpointRouteBuilder MapEndpointDefinitions(IEndpointRouteBuilder endpoints)
+        public override IEndpointRouteBuilder MapEndpointDefinitions(IEndpointRouteBuilder endpoints)
         {
             endpoints.MapGet("/api/authors", async (IMediator mediator)
                 => await GetAllAuthors(mediator))